ji-it/CloudTides/docs/admin.md

 All users created by admin has lowest privilege on CloudTides, i.e. they can only view and update their own resources.

 Future improvements:
-- Admin should be enable to manage users' privileges
+- Admin should be able to manage users' privileges

 ## Resource Management